 What happens when you start combining the above-mentioned technologies?
 You get intelligent machines.

 Intelligent machines can be as simple as common tools made smarter by adding a Wi-Fi connection.
-An example of this could be the Wi-Fi connected torque wrench, that when used in conjunction with GE tested smart glasses can instruct mechanics of the correct amount of torque to apply.
+An example of this could be the Wi-Fi connected torque wrench, which when used in conjunction with GE-tested smart glasses can instruct mechanics of the correct amount of torque to apply.

 Where intelligent machines really get interesting, though, is when machine learning is combined with advanced robotics.
 Such an example is Lufthansa Technik’s enhanced mechanical arms.